Mahmoud-Ehab/global-store/backend/README.md

 ![database diagram](./docs/diagrams/database-diagram.svg)

 ## Server Component
-The _Server_ component is much more simple compared to the _Database_.
-It consists of just two major elements and another two for the external environment.
+The _Server_ component is much more simple, compared to the _Database_, in implementaion, however, it's more wordy to some extent.
+It consists of just two major elements, and another minor ones for the external environment.

 The _RouterInitializer_, as mentioned previously, is coupled to Express Architecture.
 However, it should be trivial to port it to another architecture, by few changes in the Abstract implementation.
 The _RouterInitializerImp_ has dependency on the _QueryManager_ of the _Database_, in order to be able to handle users requests which certainlly requires access to the database.